Love (Is All We Need)

 "Love (Is All We Need)" is a song recorded by British DJ Adam J, and features Sugababes' Amelle Berrabah and production team The Nightcrashers.
 It was released on 19 August 2013, and is Berrabah's second solo release as a featured artist since her collaboration with Tinchy Stryder on his single "Never Leave You" in 2009.
 The song is credited to Adam J as lead artist and features Amelle's vocals.
 The song failed to chart.

 Background

-In May 2013, Amelle Berrabah confirmed she'd nearly completed work on her solo album, and was looking to release the collection some time in the summer.
+In May 2013, Amelle Berrabah confirmed she had nearly completed work on her solo album, and was looking to release the collection some time in the summer.
 Berrabah later revealed further details about her solo album, and hinted at the release of a new single: "I'll be starting a promo at the end of June with my single and the rest will fit into place.
 I'm really excited and can't wait."
 In June 2013 it was announced that Amelle Berrabah had teamed up with British DJ Adam J for his new single, which was stated to feature production team The Nightcrashers.
 The single was released on 19 August 2013.